jherforth/nativevillages/WITCH_DUAL_ATTACK_UPDATE.md

 ## Testing Checklist

-- [ ] Witches punch at 0-1.5 blocks dealing 7 damage
+- [ ] Witches punch at 0-1 blocks dealing 7 damage
-- [ ] Witches teleport at 1.5-5 blocks
+- [ ] Witches teleport at 1-5 blocks
 - [ ] Teleport sends player 10 blocks away (not 0.8)
 - [ ] Teleport direction is random (not always away from witch)
 - [ ] Teleport does NOT deal damage
 - [ ] Player stays at same Y-level after teleport
-- [ ] 4-second cooldown applies to magic (not melee)
+- [ ] 2-second cooldown applies to magic (more frequent than melee)
+- [ ] Magic attacks happen more often than melee
 - [ ] Purple particles only appear on magic attacks
-- [ ] Magic sound only plays on magic attacks
+- [ ] Magic sound only plays on magic attacks (at 10% volume)

 ## Compatibility